Garden Pinks (Dianthus Chinensis) Plant Care Guide

-Dianthus chinensis, commonly known as Chinese pinks, add an eye-catching splash of pink, red and white color to the garden.
+Dianthus chinensis, commonly known as Chinese pinks, adds an eye-catching splash of pink, red, and white color to the garden.
 Long prized by gardeners across Asia and Europe, Chinese pinks are associated with love and divinity.
-They certainly make a divine addition to flower beds and borders, attracting butterflies and hummingbirds with their colorful, serrated blossoms.
-Here we’ll take you through everything you need to know about how to grow and care for Dianthus chinensis flowers at home.
+In my opinion, they certainly make a divine addition to flower beds and borders, attracting butterflies and hummingbirds with their colorful, serrated blossoms.
+Here, I’ll take you through everything you need to know about how to grow and care for Dianthus chinensis flowers at home.

 Botanical Name: | Dianthus chinensis |